 Flussonic can receive streaming video in two main ways: acting as a client or a server.

-When acting as a client, Flussonic connects to a video source to retrieve the data.
+When acting as a client, Flussonic connects to a video source to retrieve (ingest) the data.
 When acting as a server, Flussonic waits for external systems to connect and then it receives video for publication.
-Here, we will describe ingesting video when Flussonic acts as a client.

 A video source can be an IP camera, other video streaming server, a specialized program working with a DVB card, and almost any system that can stream video over the network.
 Flussonic supports all major video transfer protocols.